lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 ```

 Flask-OAuthlib has done all the tricks, you don't need to handle the data
 yourself.
-However, you can return some thing that matters.
+However, you can return things that matter to you.
 They are
 advanced skills, and I will not cover it here.

 Changes can be found at [commit#cbc3e12](https://github.com/lepture/example-oauth2-server/commit/cbc3e12a3123f4bbc9d68eb8438247357f213583).

-Now it is the time for testing.
+Now it is time for testing.
 We would [create a client.py](https://github.com/lepture/example-oauth2-server/commit/060da19663e006fab409b9e87639f8e00d3c8e22) to do the job.
 Here is a little trick:

 ```python
 import os